The Edge of Destruction

-Sue: Most of it was pretty dire but I really liked the last five minutes.
+Sue: Most of it was dire, but I really liked the last five minutes.

 I break out into a cold sweat.
-If Sue gives this story a higher score than An Unearthly Child, the universe might implode.
+If my wife gives this story a higher score than 100,000 BC the universe might implode.

-Sue: I think I may have enjoyed it – on a perverse level.
+Sue: I think I enjoyed it.
 It certainly wasn’t boring.
-It felt quite daring.
+It felt quite daring, in fact.
 And there’s something about Hartnell right at the end that gives me hope.
-Having said all that, it’s only really worth -
+Having said that, it’s only really worth:

-She goes on to explain that she would have scored The Edge of Destruction a big fat zero if it hadn’t been for those last few scenes.
+And then she told me she would have scored The Edge of Destruction a big fat zero if it hadn’t been for its denouement.

 Sue: What’s next?

 Sue’s reaction to the news that over 100 episodes of Doctor Who are currently missing from the archives was unique to say the least.